 The session token interceptor is placed in a service provider's messaging chain when it is configured to use managed sessions.
 It looks for the session token that is attached to a request.
 If no session token is found, the interceptor rejects the request.
 If the session token is found, the token is sent to the endpoint manager for verification.
 If the session token is invalid, the interceptor rejects the request.
 If the session is valid, the request is passed up the message chain.

-For more information on the session manager see the Artix Session Manager Guide [../session mgr/index.htm].
+For more information on the session manager see the Session Manager.

-Chapter 3.
 Extending Artix ESB